Otto Pommerening: Family and later years

 Pommerening appeared in the 1930 film "Maybe It's Love."
 The film, directed by William A. Wellman, was a genre football comedy starring Joan Bennett, Joe E. Brown, and members of the 1928 and 1929 All-American football teams and USC coach Howard Jones.

 On May 8, 1932, Pommerening married Laura Mercer, a graduate nurse of Henry Ford Hospital in Detroit.
 At the time, Pommerening was employed as an engineer.

-In the fall of 1933, Pommerening played professional football an served as an assistant coach with the Detroit Indians.
+In the fall of 1933, Pommerening played professional football and served as an assistant coach with the Detroit Indians.
 In 1936, he was reported to be working for Ford Motor Company in Detroit.
 He worked as an engineer for the Wayne County Road Commission for many years, retiring in 1966.

 Pommerening and his wife had a son, David.
 Pommerening's wife, Laura, died in 1983.
 He died in 1992 at West Bloomfield, Michigan.
 He was a resident of Livonia, Michigan at the time of his death.